rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Behold, God is exalted in his power; who is a teacher like him? ^3622

-Who has prescribed for him his way, or who can say, You have done wrong? ^3623
+Who has prescribed for him his way, or who can say, 'You have done wrong'? ^3623

 Remember to extol his work, of which men have sung. ^3624